Your Down Payment

 • Carry-Back loans

-In a "carry back" situation, the seller commits to loan you a portion of his home equity to assist you with your down payment funds.
-In this scenario, you would finance the largest portion of the purchase price with a traditional lender and finance the remainder with the seller.
-Usually you will pay a slightly higher interest rate with the loan financed by the seller.
+In the case of the seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
+The buyer funds the highest percentage of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Usually you'll pay a slightly higher interest rate with the loan from the seller.

 Got a Question?